Design with the Real

 Progressive blur style by default when Blur is set to "Default" on Nav Bar Settings

-When another a page is presented (using Native Go to Page), it can be dismissed by swiping right anywhere on the screen, not just on the left edge.
+When another a page is presented (using Native Go to Page), it can be dismissed by swiping left to right anywhere on the screen, not just on the left edge.

 Tab Bar